WZ-122 main battle tank: WZ-1224

 The WZ-1224, designed throughout the late 1970s, is a Chinese attempt to design a western-style main battle tank (MBT).
 In the 1970s, China had the opportunity to send military officials to visit KraussMaffei, the main producer of the Leopard 2.
-Chinese officers seemed interested in the Leopard 2, especially its mobility, but the People's Liberation Army was unable to procure the tank or the license to produce it due to its financial strain and possible maintenance problems.
-(Ironically, as of 2022, KraussMaffei is owned by ChemChina, a Chinese state-owned enterprise) Due to this, China decided to start the development of new tanks with western technical support to lower the production and maintenance costs.
+Chinese officers seemed interested in the Leopard 2, especially its mobility, but the People's Liberation Army was unable to procure the tank or the license to produce it due to financial strain and possible maintenance problems.
+Due to this, the PLA decided to start the development of new tanks with western technical support to lower production and maintenance costs.
 In August 1978, a Fifth Machine Industry Ministry conference in Datong, Shanxi deemed a new main battle tank necessary to combat the Soviet T-72, one of the most advanced tanks of its time.
-The conference resulted in a new tank project with specifications including a mass of 43-45 tonnes, a 120mm smoothbore gun that is able to penetrate the T-72 in the range of 2000 meters, a new 900-1000hp engine, giving the tank a hypothetical top speed of 65km/h and an average speed of 45km/h, as well as an NBC protection system and a fire extinguishing system.
-Finally, due to China's lack of road infrastructure and bridgelaying vehicles, the new tank is required to have deep fording abilities.
+The conference resulted in a new tank project with specifications including a mass of 43-45 tonnes, a 120mm smoothbore gun that is capable of penetrating the frontal armor of the T-72 in the range of 2000 meters, a new 900-1000hp engine, giving the tank a hypothetical top speed of 65km/h and an average speed of 45km/h, as well as an NBC protection system and a fire extinguishing system.
+Finally, due to China's lack of heavy duty road infrastructure and bridgelaying vehicles, the new tank is required to have deep fording abilities.

-With the first prototype produced in 1978, the WZ-1224 is a completely different project from its predecessors, completely ditching Soviet influences in the armor design and opting for a western-style welded turret.
+With the first prototype produced in 1978, the WZ-1224 is a completely different project from its predecessors, completely ditching Soviet influences in armor design and opting for a western-style welded turret.
 It also has six smaller road wheels on each side, similar to contemporary American, German, and French tanks.
 This tank also placed its ammunition rack in a separate compartment, similar to western tanks.
-According to this source, there were also plans to develop a 17-round autoloader, but they were later abandoned due to reliability issues.
-The new WZ-1224 utilized an MTU MB8V331 TC41, a German civilian engine with indigenously-developed torque and a two-plate planetary gear system from Factory 617.
+There were also plans to develop a 17-round autoloader, but they were later abandoned due to reliability issues.
+For power, the WZ-1224 utilized an MTU MB8V331 TC41 engine, a German on-the-shelf civilian product, and indigenous torque and two-plate planetary gear system from Factory 617.